worldbank/metadata-editor/docs/managing_templates.md

 ## Creating or editing a custom template

-To build a custom template:
+To build a custom template, you will duplicate then edit the content of a core template or an existing custom template.
--	Duplicate and edit a core template.
-You will then build your template from the original standard or schema.
--	Modify a custom template.
-You will then build your template from a subset of the original standard or schema.
--	Import a custom template.

-You will need at least one user template per data type you curate, and one to be used for external resources.
-One custom template per data type will be selected as the default one.

 ![image](https://user-images.githubusercontent.com/35276300/214386279-82d6df69-4cf2-4694-bdfc-a8291a5c519a.png)

-To generate a template:

-Click “Duplicate”.
+Select the template from which you want to build your own, then click “Duplicate”.
 The "Template description" page of new template will be displayed.

 ![image](https://user-images.githubusercontent.com/35276300/214677926-79ad0824-3678-4f23-999f-390ed63e248a.png)

 First, change the name of the template (by default, the name will be the name of the template you duplicated followed by "- copy").
-Give a clear and unique ame to the template.
-The Metadata Editor does not enforce templates to have a unique name (but it automatically generated an underlying unique system identifier), so it is important that the name you chose distinguish the template you are creating from other custom templates.
+Give a clear and unique name to your new template.
+The Metadata Editor does not force templates to have a unique name (but it automatically generated an underlying unique system identifier), so it is important that the name you chose distinguish the template you are creating from other custom templates.
 It is good practice to create a name that will include the data type, the organization that developed the template, and the version of the custom template.
-Other fields should be filled as appropriate (although not required, no field should be left empty).
-For the "language", we suggest you enter the language code.
-When done, SAVE this page.
-You can now start customizing the template you duplicated.
+Other fields in the "Template description" page can be filled as appropriate.
+Although not required, no field should be left empty.
+When done, SAVE this page (changes are not saved automatically).
+You can now start customizing the content of this new template.

 All standards and schemas start with a first section named either **Metadata information** or **Document description**.
 This section contains the metadata elements used to document the metadata (not the data themselves).
 This information will be useful to keep track of who documented the dataset, and when.
-This first section is followed by other "hard-coded" sections specific to each standard and schema, within which metadata elements will be listed and grouped.
+This first section is followed by a few "hard-coded" sections specific to each standard and schema, within which metadata elements will be listed and grouped.

 ### Description of a metadata element